 Does this sound familiar?

-But if you already have some clipped audio I will also explain what you can do to fix audio clipping at the end of this article.
+If you already have some clipped audio, I will also explain what you can do to fix audio clipping at the end of this article.

 What is audio clipping

 So, what is audio clipping?

 In digital audio, we have a limited range of sample values to represent the audio signal.
 Assuming the recording is a 16-bit audio file, the largest sample value we can ascribe is 32,767.
 This will be the situation when our input has reached 0dBFS on a digital meter.

 Up to this point, we can record all the information about the input signal.
 The 32,767 samples are enough to describe the audio.

 But say we double the input signal by turning up the microphone gain.

 We would need twice the sample value, i.e. 65,534, to record all the information about the louder audio signal.
 Those extra samples are not available in 16-bit audio, so our input overloads the digital recorder.

 All that extra information about the input signal will be lost because when we hit the maximum sample value.